Travel Health Service Meningococcal meningitis

 • Travellers to the sub-Saharan Africa during the dry season according to the risk of exposure and local epidemic situations;

-• Travellers to areas that are known to experience epidemic meningococcal disease as announced by authorities; and
+• Travellers to areas that are known to experience epidemic meningococcal disease as announced by respective health authorities.

 Travellers should seek professional advice from doctors for vaccination in view of the individual’s age and health condition, and details of the journey such as place, duration and nature.